After Nervous Stimulation Stops What Prevents Ach

 Diffusion: The Passive Escape Route

-Even with abundant AChE, a fraction of ACh molecules escape enzymatic capture simply by diffusing out of the cleft And that's really what it comes down to..
+Even with abundant AChE, a fraction of ACh molecules escape enzymatic capture simply by diffusing out of the cleft Easy to understand, harder to ignore.
+That's the whole idea..

 Factors influencing diffusion